 The reality is, though, that of the digital transformation projects undertaken, 90% fail.
 That’s a huge proportion of businesses whose aspirations for a digital future stalled before they began.

-To help give your digital transformation project the best chance of success, we’ve put together this in-depth guide, covering proven strategies and key things to note.
+To help give your digital transformation project the best chance of success, we’ve put together this simplified guide, covering proven strategies and key things to note.
 We’ll also take a look at a handful of businesses whose digital changes can inspire your own.

 - Digital Transformation: Why it Matters